erich666/McUsd/unit_tests/cubes_r_normals/README.md

     (1.828,0.996,0.557); add bias (-1,-1,0) - don't bias Z:
     (0.828,-0.004,0.557) is the resulting local normal, which has a length of 0.995

-So, the takeaway here is that for the default map the attributes should actually be:
+So, the takeaway here is that for the normal map used on the left cube, the attributes should actually be:

     float4 inputs:bias =  (-1, -1, 0, -1)
     float4 inputs:scale = ( 2,  2, 1,  2)